Go Back

 • To Make the Raspberry Buttercream: In a large mixing bowl, use an electric mixer to beat the softened butter with raspberry extract until smooth and creamy.
 Gradually add the powdered sugar until completely combined.

-• Add the raspberry filling 1 tablespoon at a time until the desired color and flavor is reached.
+• Add the raspberry filling 1 tablespoon at a time until your desired color and flavor is reached.
 (The remaining will be used between the layers)

 • To Assemble: Level the cake layers using a large serrated knife to create a flat surface, if needed.
-Place one layer on a cake pedastal or platter.
-Frost with a thin layer of buttercream and raspberry filling.
+Place one layer on a cake pedastal or serving platter.
+Frost with a thin layer of buttercream, then a layer of raspberry filling.
 Repeat process between each cake layer.

 • Frost the top and sides of the cake with remaining raspberry frosting using a large icing spatula, spread a thin even layer of frosting on top of and around the cake to create a crumb coat.
 Place in the freezer for at least 15-20 minutes to set the crumb coat.